-The Orange habanero leans heavily towards the "set your mouth on fire" side of things when it comes to flavor.
-However if you can get past the searing hotness of the pepper it is said that it has a unique and enjoyable smokey taste and aroma that makes it worth the heat.
+The Orange Habanero leans heavily towards the "set your mouth on fire" side of things when it comes to flavor.
+However if you can get past the searing hotness of the pepper it is said that it has a unique and enjoyable smoky taste and aroma that makes it worth the heat.
 This pepper is great for hot sauces and salsas.

 How to Grow Orange Habanero Peppers

 - Latin Name: Capsicum chinense

 - Soil: well drained, warm moist